Sainsbury’s Logo

 Sainsbury's Logo 1999

-1999 saw the relaunch of Sainsbury’s, which had gone through a period of decline.
+1999 saw the relaunch of Sainsbury’s, which had been in decline.
 It was rebranded at this point, resulting in a bold yet friendly new logo.
-M&C Saatchi agency was in charge of its design.
-The designers managed to create an excellent picture, which conveys the power of a large retailer and its client-oriented approach.
+The M&C Saatchi agency handled the design.
+The designers created an excellent image that conveys the power of a large retailer and its client-oriented approach.

-For the design of the word mark, a dense font with rounded shapes and soft lines was used.
+For the word mark design, a dense font with rounded shapes and soft lines was used.
 Overall, the style was consistent with the Abbott Mead Vickers BBDO.
 It reflected several important meanings – comfort, comfort, and customer care.
 These traits were part of Sainsbury’s philosophy, for which the customer’s interests were originally put first.
 The meaning line also continues with the rich orange coloring, which is associated with warmth and a pleasant atmosphere.

 2013 – today